wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-07-22-redefining-the-bcc-news-core-experience.md

 #### BBC ID

 The ID service allows you to sign in so that you can do things like post comments and receive notifications.
-It adds 13 HTTP requests to the page -8 of which are scripts- totalling 25KB.
+It adds 13 HTTP requests to the page --8 of which are scripts-- totalling 25KB.

 {% responsive_image path: assets/bbc-id.png alt: "The BBC ID button" %}